 Beach at Bloubergstrand

-Top five attractions in Cape Town
+Top seven attractions in Cape Town

-What makes Cape Town so special?
+What makes Cape Town worth visiting?

-Cape Town, South Africa’s Mother City, is the second largest city in the country.
 Images of Table Mountain (named after its flat top) or its tablecloth (on misty days) are mostly conjured up when one thinks of Cape Town.
 However, there is so much more to this extraordinary city than just fabulous mountain scenery and great hiking trails.

 Beach at Bloubergstrand